-For the year ended December 31, 2018, we evaluated whether it was more likely than not that some portion or all deferred tax assets will be realized in the future based on all available positive and negative evidence, including but not limited to our historical operating results and our expectation of future profitability, and concluded that we will be able to realize approximately \$190.2 million and \$5.9 million benefits of the U.S. federal and state deferred tax assets in the future, respectively.
+For the year ended December 31, 2018, we recognized \$196.1 million of income tax benefit after we evaluated whether it was more likely than not that some portion or all deferred tax assets would be realized in the future based on all available positive and negative evidence, including but not limited to our historical operating results and our expectation of future profitability, and concluded that we would be able to realize approximately \$190.2 million and \$5.9 million benefits of the U.S. federal and state deferred tax assets in the future, respectively.
 Accordingly, we released our valuation allowance on these deferred tax assets as of December 31, 2018.
-See Note 9, Income Taxes in our audited financial statements for additional information.
-For the years ended December 31, 2017 and 2016, we recorded a valuation allowance to offset in full the benefit related to our deferred tax assets because realization of these benefits was uncertain.

-We had unrecognized tax benefits of \$15.4 million as of December 31, 2018.
-Total unrecognized tax benefits that, if recognized, would affect our effective tax rate, were \$8.0 million as of December 31, 2018.
-Our total unrecognized tax benefits as of December 31, 2017 and 2016 were \$15.5 million.
+We had total unrecognized tax benefits of \$15.3 million as of December 31, 2019.
+Total unrecognized tax benefits that, if recognized, would affect our effective tax rate were \$8.0 million as of December 31, 2019.
+Our total unrecognized tax benefits as of December 31, 2018 and 2017 were \$15.4 million and \$15.5 million, respectively.

 Utilization of net operating loss and tax credit carryforwards is subject to rules, provided by the Internal Revenue Code and similar state provisions, governing annual limitations tied to ownership changes.
 In addition, as a result of the passage of the Tax Cuts and Jobs Act, corporate tax rates in the United States decreased in 2018, which resulted in the remeasurement of our deferred tax assets at the new statutory rate and a reduction in the value of our deferred tax assets in 2017.
-We conducted an analysis through September 30, 2018 to determine whether an ownership change had occurred since inception.
-The analysis indicated that two ownership changes occurred in prior years.
+We conducted an analysis through September 30, 2019 to determine whether an ownership change had occurred since inception.
+The study concluded that it is more likely than not that the Company did not experience an ownership change during the testing period.
 However, notwithstanding the applicable annual limitations, we estimate that no portion of the net operating loss or credit carryforwards will expire before becoming available to reduce federal and state income tax liabilities.
 Annual limitations may result in expiration of net operating loss and tax credit carryforwards before some or all of such amounts have been utilized.